cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 Try to sign in again after 15 minutes.
 If you still can't sign in, contact us at support@cobalt.io.

-## Account Was Compromized
+## Account Was Compromised

-If you believe your account was compromized, reach out to {{% csm-support %}}.
+If you believe your account was compromised, reach out to {{% csm-support %}}.
 We'll open an investigation.

 If you have access to your Cobalt account, do the following: